sparkflows/sparkflows-docs/docs/user-guide/executing-workflows.rst

 Workflow JSON
 --------------

-In Sparkflows, there are 2 json representations of the workflow.
+In Sparkflows, workflows are saved as JSON Strings.

-  * One is used in the Sparkflows UI
-  * The other is used when submitting to the spark cluster.
-The one used for submitting on to the spark cluster does not have fields like the x and y positions.

-The View JSON Workflow page of the Workflow displays both the JSON representations of the workflow.
-Analysis Flow Fire JSON should be used when submitting the workflow to the cluster with spark-submit:
+The View JSON Workflow page of the Workflow displays the JSON representations of the workflow.